Listen To Article

 Adapa And The Teaching Of Civilization On Earth

 On Adapa’s return to Earth, Mankind is said to have proliferated as Civilization flourished using the knowledge he had acquired from the Alien Anunnaki Beings under the Anunnaki God Enki, with Adapa’s lineage of Sumerian Savants acting as the first line of Priesthood and Royalty in the first Sumerian City established by the Extraterrestrial Gods from Nibiru at Eridu.

 Adapa has also been linked to the Apkallu who were 7 demi-gods, described as part man and part fish regarded as Ancient Sages and Teachers who taught mankind the Arts of Civilization when they emerged from the Sea in the form of Dagon.

-Secondly, the legend also explains how Ancient Royal Bloodlines began.
+Secondly, the Adapa legend also explains how Ancient Royal Bloodlines began.

-In addition, it also provides a background for understanding later legends and epics such as the Epic of Gilgamesh which seem to be a continuation of mankind’s struggle to achieve the Equal Status with the Gods that had been unfailry denied by the deception of the Creator Enki when he deliberately misled Adapa and prevented him from acquiring the Immortality of the Gods that would have come from eating the food of the Gods when it was offered by Anu on Nibiru, The Legend Of Adapa
+In addition, it also provides a background for understanding later legends and epics such as the Epic of Gilgamesh which seem to be a continuation of mankind’s struggle to achieve the Equal Status with the Anunnaki Gods that had been unfailry denied by the deception of the Anunnaki Teacher Enki when he deliberately misled Adapa and prevented him from acquiring the Immortality of the Gods that would have come from eating the food of the Gods when it was offered to Adapa by Anu on Nibiru.

 The wisdom of the Ancient Sages or Apkallu has reportedly survived in the Ancient Pagan Tradition of the Fish God, Oannes.